alexxevans/2nd_order_diffusion_regularisation/README.md

   * Compute the log-likelihood on the training or test dataset.

   These functionalities can be configured through config files, or more conveniently, through the command-line support of the `ml_collections` package.
 For example, to generate samples and evaluate sample quality, supply the  `--config.eval.enable_sampling` flag; to compute log-likelihoods, supply the `--config.eval.enable_bpd` flag, and specify `--config.eval.dataset=train/test` to indicate whether to compute the likelihoods on the training or test dataset.

+Precision, recall, density and coverage are now included in the evaluation metrics.

 ## How to extend the code
 * **New SDEs**: inherent the `sde_lib.SDE` abstract class and implement all abstract methods.
 The `discretize()` method is optional and the default is Euler-Maruyama discretization.
 Existing sampling methods and likelihood computation will automatically work for this new SDE.